Gravity as the Source of Curvature, not curvature as the source of gravity

 This is not a mathematical preference—it is an observational one.
 When nothing interferes, motion is linear, direct, and rectilinear.

-2. Why PEI Says Space Is Flat Without Gravity
+2. Why PRI Says Space Is Flat Without Gravity

 Without gravity, there is no curvature.